Jeffrey Zeldman

 Jeffrey Zeldman is an American entrepreneur, web designer, author, podcaster and speaker on web design.
 He is the co-founder of A List Apart Magazine and the Web Standards Project.
 He also founded the design studios Happy Cog and studio.zeldman, and co-founded the A Book Apart imprint and the design conference An Event Apart.

 Early life

 Jeffrey Zeldman was born on January 12, 1955, in Queens, New York, to the robotics engineer Maurice Zeldman and his wife Phyllis Sylvia Zeldman.
 When he was four years of age, his family moved to Long Island.
 When he was eight, they moved to Connecticut, and at age thirteen, they moved to Pittsburgh.
-He earned an undergraduate degree from University of Indiana, and an MFA in fiction writing from University of Virginia.
+He earned an undergraduate degree from Indiana University Bloomington in 1977, and an Master of Fine Arts in fiction writing from University of Virginia in 1979.